mruqqie/Weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
 An asynchronous web app that uses Web API and user data to dynamically update the UI.

+## This project accepts a valid Zip code from users and displays the temperature of that location and the current date.

 ## Instructions
 - Fork this repository and clone to your computer.